-A recent holiday trip to Holland found me on the road towards the mid Dutch/German boarder.
+A holiday trip to Holland some years ago found me on the road towards the mid Dutch/German boarder.
 On the signposts were displayed the towns of Oosterbeek and Arnhem, names that rang bells in my military memories.

 A Map of the battle area, the bridge on the right, the drop zones on the left and Osterbeek in the center.

 It will probably be hard to find anyone who has not heard of Arnhem, or if so, then they know the film of the episode called "A Bridge Too Far".
 But it is likely that many of those who have heard of the place have never been there.